Mary Ellen O'Connell: Education

-Special recognition

-Among her many grants, awards, and recognitions are a British Marshall Scholarship, a German Humboldt Foundation Fellowship, a Lauterpacht Research Centre for International Law (Cambridge)/MacArthur Foundation Fellowship, a U.S. Army Certificate of Achievement, funding from the Mershon Center (OSU) and the Kroc Institute (ND) for an international/inter-disciplinary conference "What is War?"
-In 2015, she was presented with the University of Notre Dame's Reinhold Niebuhr Award, which honors a person whose life and writing promote or exemplify the area of social justice.
+She received a British Marshall Scholarship, a German Humboldt Foundation Fellowship, a Lauterpacht Research Centre for International Law (Cambridge)/MacArthur Foundation Fellowship, a U.S. Army Certificate of Achievement, funding from the Mershon Center (OSU) and the Kroc Institute (ND) for an international/inter-disciplinary conference "What is War?"

 Publications

-O'Connell's 77 major publications (books, articles, and chapters) include 12 books and casebooks.
-She also has another 23 lesser publications.
-She has been interviewed in or on or published in 30 networks, newspapers, and magazines.
-They range from the BBC and NPR to the New York Times and the Wall Street Journal to the networks Al Jazeerah and ARD (Germany) to Wired and Rolling Stone magazines.
-In 2012, she was named the Notre Dame Media Legend.
+O'Connell's publications include 12 books and casebooks.
 Her latest solo-authored book is The Art of Law in the International Community (Cambridge University Press, 2019).

-Special appointment
+Appointment

 During the 2014–2015 academic year, O'Connell served as the Senior Templeton Foundation Legal Scholar at the Center of Theological Inquiry/Law and Public Affairs (Princeton).
 In 2018 she was appointed a Visiting Fulbright Fellow at the Norwegian Nobel Institute.

 Professional associations

-O'Connell is a member of and former Vice President of the American Society of International Law, a fellow of the Center for Theological Inquiry (Princeton Theological Seminary), and a member of the German Society of International Law, the International Institute for Humanitarian Law (San Remo, Italy), the International Law Association, and the American Branch of the International Law Association.
+O'Connell is a member of and former Vice President of the American Society of International Law, a fellow of the Center for Theological Inquiry (Princeton Theological Seminary), and a member of the International Institute for Humanitarian Law.

-Personal life

-She is married to the decorated celebrity photographer and award-winning author Peter Bauer.
-They reside near the University of Notre Dame campus.